CXuesong/OpenCCSharp/README.md

 ```

 For now there is no detailed usage documented here, but you can getting started by playing with `OpenCCSharp.Presets.ChineseConversionPresets`.

+This project also powers [OpenCC# WebApp](https://github.com/CXuesong/OpenCCSharp.WebApp), a serverless Chinese variant conversion web app, with the help of WASM.

 ## Packages